epot/play-silhouette-angular-typescript.g8/src/main/g8/README.md

-Play Silhouette Angular Typescript Seed Project
+Play Silhouette Angular Typescript Giter8 Template
 =====================================

-The Play Silhouette Angular Seed project shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be used to create a SPA with [Angular](https://angular.io/)/[ng2-ui-auth](https://github.com/ronzeidman/ng2-ui-auth).
+The Play Silhouette Angular Giter8 Template shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be used to create a SPA with [Angular](https://angular.io/)/[ng2-ui-auth](https://github.com/ronzeidman/ng2-ui-auth).
 It's a starting point which can be extended to fit your needs.
 It was migrated from the existing seed with AngularJS: [play-silhouette-angular-seed](https://github.com/mohiva/play-silhouette-angular-seed).

 ## Dependencies

 * Play!
-Framework 2.6.2
+Framework 2.6
 * Scala 2.12
-* Silhouette 5.0.0-RC3
+* Silhouette 5
-* Angular 4.3
+* Angular 5
 * Webpack
 * RxJS